nashvillefcc/SettingUpGit/README.md

-# Steps to Setting Up Git &amp; GithHub
+# Steps to Set Up Git &amp; GitHub

 ## Table of Contents